willnet/refile_cdn_switcher/README.md

 ## Usage

-If you want to use cdn, you can pass `cdn: true` option to attachment method.
+If you want to use cdn, you can pass `cdn: true` option to attachment method. (and ofcource set Refile.cdn_host)

 ```ruby
 class User < ApplicationRecord